What are the stages of the campaigns at KCLSU?

 For a campaign to be supported by the whole KCLSU membership it needs 150 members of KCLSU to support the campaign.
-For each association, 75 KCLSU members who self-define as being part of that community need to support the campaign.
-People can vote as both a member of KCLSU and a member of an association.
-For example, a member of KCLSU who self-defines as a woman can vote both as a KCLSU member and as a member of the Women’s Association.
+For each network, 75 KCLSU members who self-define as being part of that community need to support the campaign.
+People can vote as both a member of KCLSU and a member of an network.
+For example, a member of KCLSU who self-defines as a woman can vote both as a KCLSU member and as a member of the Women’s Network.

-We have seven associations at KCLSU - if we self-define into any of these Associations, we are automatically a members of this association.
-This means, as a group, we represent everyone within this association and we can make decisions as a collective.
+We have eight networks at KCLSU - if we self-define into any of these networks, we are automatically a members of this network.
+This means, as a group, we represent everyone within this network and we can make decisions as a collective.

-If a campaign is seeking the support of an association, this means, the campaign lead is seeking the collective support of that group of students.
+If a campaign is seeking the support of an network, this means, the campaign lead is seeking the collective support of that group of students.